position-pal/chat-service/README.md

 ## Pre-requisites

-For the correct operation of the service, it is necessary the following environment variables are set and available at startup:
+In order for the service to function properly, the following environment variables must be set and available at startup.
+**However, they are not required for testing.**

 | Variable Name             | Description                                                                                                                                                                                                                                   |
 |---------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|